-Compared to 2021, a 5.63% increase in financial resources is allocated for Title 1.
-This mainly relates to increased staff expenditure (remuneration) for the 5 additional Temporary Staff posts 6 additional SNEs and 1 additional Contract Staff members the Agency requests.
+Compared to 2022, there is an 8.37% increase in financial resources allocated to Title 1.
+This mainly relates to increased staff expenditure (remuneration) for the 8 additional Temporary Staff posts and 1 additional Contract Staff members the Agency requests.

-For the following years, 2023 and 2024 the slight increase within this Title relates only to the expected adjustments on the costs for salaries and allowances and staff promotions.
+For the following years, 2024 and 2025 the slight increase within this Title relates to the additional human resources from the Gas package (five temporary agents in 2024 and three in 2025) and expected adjustments on the costs for salaries and allowances and staff promotions.